wamber-aww/rosalind/BioinfoStronghold/README.md

 ### Q11: Consensus and Profile
   - Given: A collection of at most 10 DNA strings of equal length (at most 1 kbp) in FASTA format.
   - Return: A consensus string and profile matrix for the collection.
 (If several possible consensus strings exist, then you may return any one of them.)

+### Q12: Overlap Graphs
+  - Given: A collection of DNA strings in FASTA format having total length at most 10 kbp.
+  - Return: The adjacency list corresponding to O3.
+You may return edges in any order.